axiom-crypto/axiom-sdk-rs/sdk/readme.md

 Commands:
   mock    Run the mock prover
-  keygen  Generate new proving & verifying keys run     Generate an Axiom compute query help    Print this message or the help of the given subcommand(s)
+  keygen  Generate new proving & verifying keys prove     Generate an Axiom compute query help    Print this message or the help of the given subcommand(s)

 Options: